BenjaminRound/Krita-Apply-Filter-Adjustment-Layer-to-Selected-Layers/README.md

 *   The script processes layers in reverse order (bottom to top) to maintain stack and layer hierarchy integrity.
 *   Check Krita's script logs for detailed step-by-step progress information.
+---

+## 📄 License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+You are free to use, modify, and distribute this script for any personal or commercial artwork.
+However, if you modify the code and choose to publicly distribute your version, your modifications must also be released openly under the same GPL-3.0 license.